ddsmt/ddSMT/docs/guide-scenarios.rst

 Using Wrapper Script ``result_differs.py``
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^
-For cases where the ``--cross-check`` option is not be flexible enough, **ddSMT** provides a wrapper script :download:`scripts/result_differs.py
+For cases where the ``--cross-check`` option is not flexible enough, **ddSMT** provides a wrapper script :download:`scripts/result_differs.py
 <../scripts/result_differs.py>`.
 The script runs two solvers :code:`A` and :code:`B`, expects them to output